roman-milk/roman-milk.github.io/a-weird-one.md

  "I told you way back when stud, that girls talk.
 It is closely held information stud.
 Outside of you only Shelly, Andrea, Gloria, Tina and I know about it.
 I can fix it up so that your time at work will all be spent here in the office.
 Would you like that?"

  "Not really.
 I am a full believer in what the plan is for me.
 I need to know how this place works from top to bottom if I am going to take over running it some day so I can't spend all my time here in the office."
-Report_Story #3